gideonibemerejr/SEI-CC-2/work/w07/d3/01-python-containers.md

 - Use _lists_, _tuples_ & _dictionaries_ as containers for data

 - Use _list comprehensions_ to create lists

-- Use a _range_ and a _for_ statement to loop through a range of integers

 - Create subsets of a _sequence_ using the _slice_ operator